 Skywatching FAQs

-You get to enjoy nature at night, meet nice people, and look through telescopes brought by Morehead Planetarium and Science Center, the Chapel Hill Astronomical and Observational Society (CHAOS), and the Raleigh Astronomy Club (RAC).
+You get to enjoy nature at night, meet nice people, do hands-on astronomy activities, and view the night sky through telescopes brought by Morehead Planetarium and Science Center, the Chapel Hill Astronomical and Observational Society (CHAOS), and the Raleigh Astronomy Club (RAC).
 If skies permit, a Morehead educator will use a green laser to point out stars and constellations.
+Occasionally, we’ll host a skywatching event in the daytime, featuring hands-on astronomy activities and safe solar observing.

-Typically, we schedule sessions so you can see the Moon.
+Often, we schedule events so you can see the Moon.
 Usually at least one planet is visible.
-Expect to see objects outside our solar system, such as double stars, star clusters, nebulae, and even other galaxies.
+Expect to see objects outside our solar system, too, such as double stars, star clusters, nebulae, and even other galaxies.
 You might see satellites and meteors.

-No, just show up.
-If you plan to bring a large group, such as an entire class or scout group, we appreciate a heads-up at (919) 962-1236, but it’s not required.
+No, you can just show up.
+If you plan to bring a large group, such as an entire class or scout group, we appreciate a heads-up at 919.962.1236, but it’s not required.

-No. You can drop in any time during the session.
-(Please note: The Stagville Under the Stars events at Historic Stagville usually begin with an indoors storytelling program that you will miss if you arrive late.)
+No, you can drop in any time during the hours of the event.
+(Please note: Stagville Under the Stars events at Historic Stagville usually begin with an indoor storytelling program that you will miss if you arrive late.)

 If you arrive early, you may find that telescope operators are too busy setting up to have a conversation.
 Generally, site managers request that we pack up at the scheduled end time.

-Don’t come if it’s overcast or raining.
-The telescopes can’t see through clouds.
+If skywatching is the focus of the event, it will probably be canceled in the event of a poor weather forecast (the telescopes can’t see through clouds).
 We always recommend checking Morehead’s website after 5 p.m. the day of the session to make sure there’s not a cancellation notice.
-We also often post updates on Facebook and Twitter.
+We also often post updates on our website, Instagram, Facebook and Twitter.

 All skywatching locations have parking.
 We encourage carpooling, especially for popular events such as meteor showers.
-As a courtesy to others, if you arrive after a session has started or if you plan to leave early, try to find a parking spot that will keep your bright headlights away from the observing field.
+As a courtesy to others, if you arrive after skywatching has already started or if you plan to leave early, try to find a parking spot that will keep your bright headlights away from the observing field.
 As soon as your car is safely parked, turn off your headlights.
-When you get ready to leave, please do not sit in your car with the headlights on; turn on headlights only when you’re ready to move your car.
+Similarly, when you get ready to leave, please do not sit in your car with the headlights on; turn on the headlights only when you’re ready to move your car.

 White flashlights are fine to use in emergencies.
 Otherwise, please use only red light.
 Red lights should be dim and aimed at the ground, not in people’s faces.
 Even better, don’t use light.
 Give your eyes a few minutes to adjust to the dark and be amazed at how well you can see with just your night vision.